 Even worse is the fact that testing is not motivation.
 It may motivate a principal to harangue his staff, it may even motivate a teacher to drill down on her students, but it will not motivate a student to learn.
 Nothing top-down can.
 Any parent struggling with a reluctant learner will vouch for that.
 Take away the car keys, kick a kid off the football team and he might bring his grades up a little, but he won’t become a devoted academician.
 Testing is “leading from behind” cracking the whip on everyone involved.
 And it will always fail.
 Horses and water, remember?

 “Raising the bar,” another educational talking point, produced nothing but lower standards.
 It goes like this: Decide, as my school district did, to quit awardingD’s in the grading system.
 The students will either earn C’s or they won’t get credit -- which seems tough and laudable.
-A means nothing anyway but “Didn’t learn much.”
+A D means nothing anyway but “Didn’t learn much.”
 It all looks good, but of course it didn’t work because it was based on a misunderstanding of human nature.
 The administration raised the bar expecting the students to jump higher -- but they didn’t.
 They didn’t change their behavior at all.
 If D’s didn’t scare them into learning, why would an F?
 So the end result was an inflation of the C, the B and the sacred A. After all, we can’t have all these kids failing, so administrative pressure to award C’s increased and pretty soon we had succeeded in lowering the very standards we’d set out to raise.

 One year our school signed onto another boondoggle -- “outcome based education.”
 Every assignment a teacher gave had to be completed or the students couldn’t have credit for the class.
 What’s wrong with that?
 Here’s what happened: we assigned work.
 The kids didn’t turn it in, so the administration announced that students could make up the work at any time -- literally years thereafter.
 It was during that time that one student looked at me after I had announced a due date and said, “Oh due dates, schmoo dates.”
 So down went the bar.